sandhya11-gth/sandhya11-gth/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-About Me<br>🤖 Exploring AI/ML and intelligent systems<br>💻 Building with C++, Python, React & modern web technologies<br>🧩 Learning by building, breaking, debugging, and rebuilding<br>🎨 Into creative tech, design, photography & interactive experiences<br>🚀 Currently turning curiosity into projects one idea at a time<br>
+🤖 Exploring AI/ML and intelligent systems<br>💻 Building with C++, Python, React & modern web technologies<br>🧩 Learning by building, breaking, debugging, and rebuilding<br>🎨 Into creative tech, design, photography & interactive experiences<br>🚀 Currently turning curiosity into projects one idea at a time<br>

 ## 🌐 Socials: